Ratina (shopping centre)

-Ratina (Kauppakeskus Ratina) is a shopping center in Finland, opened in the heart of Tampere on 19 April 2018, construction of which began in April 2015.
+Ratina (Kauppakeskus Ratina) is a shopping center in Finland, opened in the heart of Tampere on 19 April 2018, whose construction began in April 2015.
 Ratina is Tampere's largest shopping center with 53,000 square meters of retail space, offering groceries, fashion, interior design, wellness and leisure services, as well as cafés and restaurants.
 Under it, a parking space for more than 1,200 cars has been built, which is the largest parking garage in the center of Tampere.

 Location, features and facilities

 The Ratina shopping center is built between Ratina Stadium and the Tampere Bus Station, and there is also an underground connection to the bus station below the Vuolteenkatu street.
 The new building in the shopping center is largely located on the former pier area of the bus station.
 The shopping center is also accessible directly from the bus station via escalators.
 The developer is Sponda, which was selected as the contractor by the City Board in April 2006.
 The consortium of Citycon Oyj and Skanska, YIT and NCC also submitted their bids.

 The Ratina shopping center is the largest real estate development project in Sponda's history, with a total investment of approximately EUR 250 million.
 The mall has a total of more than 140 stores and consists of three separate buildings; a new building from Ratina and two restored function buildings, Ranta-Ratina and Ratinan Kulma.
 The latter of these opened in June 2018.
 Ratinan Kulma is located on the premises of the former Vuoltsu, while Ranta-Ratina is located in the Autotuonti property.